mattermost/mattermost-developer-documentation/site/content/extend/plugins/source-available-license.md

 ## How do I apply the license to an enterprise-only plugin?

-An enterprise-only plugin is a plugin that requires a valid Mattermost Enterprise E20 license.
-It is not designed to be used with Team Edition or any other enterprise license.
+An Enterprise-only plugin is a plugin that requires a valid Mattermost Enterprise E20 license.
+It is not designed to be used with Team Edition or any other Enterprise license.

 1. Add the [LICENSE](LICENSE) file to the root of your plugin repository.
 2. Add the following section to your README.md directly below the opening paragraph: